Mitchell-kw-Lee/traccar-client-android/README.md

 ## Overview

-Traccar Client is an Android GPS tracking application. which Forked from lazy original.
+Traccar Client is an Android GPS tracking application which forked from lazy original.

 It can work with your own WAS or Web Server(All data being sent as GET method).